Plans

 Best Practices

-• Environment-specific plans - Separate plans for staging, production testing
+• Environment‑specific: Separate plans for staging vs production checks

 Scheduling Strategy